ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 ## Getting started
 {: #toolchains_custom_gettingstarted}

-To create a custom toolchain, begin by cloning the Simple Cloud Foundry toolchain template.
+To create a custom toolchain template, begin by cloning the Simple Cloud Foundry toolchain template.
 Cloning an existing template gives you starting point for your customized toolchain.

 1. Using the Git client of your choice, enter the following command to clone the [Simple Toolchain](https://github.com/open-toolchain/simple-toolchain){: new_window} template in GitHub.